Mail-In Services

 Academic Fees

-Given that our resources are limited, and demand for Mail-In services is high in certain scientific areas, we are conducting a pilot project to formalize fee-for-service Mail-In data collection for academic projects awarded beamtime through the CLS peer review process, on the SGM beamline only.
+Given that our resources are limited, and demand for Mail-In services is high in certain scientific areas, we are conducting a pilot project to formalize fee-for-service Mail-In data collection for academic projects awarded beamtime through the CLS peer review process, on the SGM and SXRMB beamlines only.
 We will be looking for feedback from users participating in the pilot project so that the process can be adapted as necessary in the future.

-Note that access fees for mail-in services on all other beamlines are unaffected at this time.
+Note that access fees for Mail-In services on all other beamlines are unaffected at this time.

 Remote Control